MiaadTeam/lesan/README.md

 ## ✨ What makes Lesan special?

 - 🎯 **Client-Driven Projections:** Similar to GraphQL, clients dictate exactly the shape and depth of the data they receive, including nested relations, but without the CPU cost of parsing a complex query language.
-- 🤝 **Effortless Relationships:** Define `single` or `multiple` relationships between NoSQL collections.
-Lesan's powerful ODM automatically handles the tedious embedding, syncing, and cascading updates/deletes behind the scenes.
+- 🤝 **One-Directional Magic, Bi-Directional Power:** Relationships in Lesan are an absolute game-changer.
+You define a relationship from _one direction_ (the model that needs it most), and Lesan automatically handles the immensely complex **bi-directional embedding**, syncing, array limits, sorting, and cascading updates/deletes behind the scenes.
+Goodbye to complex JOINs and manual NoSQL array updates!
 - 🛡️ **End-to-End Type Safety:** Run your server with the `typeGeneration: true` flag, and Lesan will auto-generate perfect client-side TypeScript definitions and a custom fetch wrapper.
 This guarantees flawless frontend integration and autocomplete.
 - ⚡ **Insane Performance:** Stripped of unnecessary middleware bloat and built directly on the official MongoDB driver, Lesan's direct-to-database routing crushes traditional REST/ORM and GraphQL server speeds.
 - 🧩 **Built for Microservices:** The action-based architecture inherently supports breaking large monolithic systems down into isolated microservices effortlessly.